-Contact our Pittsburgh kidnapping and family crimes attorneys today to find out how we can help you.
+Contact our Pittsburgh family crimes attorneys today to find out how we can help you.
 Call us at (412) 281-2146.

 Types of Crimes We Handle

-Although kidnapping and related crimes can involve strangers, they are often charges associated with allegations made by family members.
+Although family crimes and related crimes can involve strangers, they are often charges associated with allegations made by family members.
 Crimes that we handle include:

 - Kidnapping – Unlawfully taking a person (child or adult) from one place to another against their will is considered kidnapping, and you may be charged with a first-degree felony.